 For our personalized immunotherapy candidates, the FDA and similar regulatory authorities outside of the United States such as the EMA or the TGA, may require the development and regulatory approval of a companion diagnostic assay as a condition to approval.
 The FDA may require PMA supplemental approvals for use of that same companion diagnostic as a condition of approval of additional individualized therapeutic candidates.
-We do not have experience or capabilities in developing or commercializing companion diagnostic assays are subject to regulation by the FDA and other comparable regulatory authorities in other jurisdictions as medical devices and require separate regulatory approval prior to the use of such diagnostic assays with our therapeutic candidates.
+We do not have experience or capabilities in developing or commercializing companion diagnostics and plan to, if required, rely in large part on third parties to perform these functions.
+Companion diagnostic assays are subject to regulation by the FDA and other comparable regulatory authorities in other jurisdictions as medical devices and require separate regulatory approval prior to the use of such diagnostic assays with our therapeutic candidates.
 If we, or any third parties that we engage to assist us, are unable to successfully develop companion diagnostic assays for use with our therapeutic candidates, or are unable to obtain regulatory approval or experience delays in either development or obtaining regulatory approval, we and/or our future partners, if any, may be unable to identify patients with the specific profile targeted by our product candidates for enrollment in our clinical trials.
 Accordingly, further investment may be required to further develop or obtain the required regulatory approval for the relevant companion diagnostic assay, which would delay or substantially impact our ability to conduct additional clinical trials or obtain regulatory approval.